-Limited Edition copy is signed by the author and comes with a protective slipcover.
+This limited edition copy is signed by the author and includes a slipcover.

 Scrimshaw is an occupational folk art that has an important place in American history.
 Scrimshaw is the occupational folk art of America’s historic whale fishery and includes practical, utilitarian, and purely decorative objects and artworks created by whalemen during their leisure hours at sea using the bones and teeth of sperm whales, baleen from other whales, and walrus tusks.
 The NHA collection contains about 1,400 examples of scrimshaw.

 The NHA is thrilled to have the opportunity to showcase its unique scrimshaw collection.
 The book is written by Dr. Stuart M. Frank, one of the world’s foremost scholars on the subject.
 Dr. Frank is executive director emeritus of the Kendall Whaling Museum, senior curator emeritus of the New Bedford Whaling Museum, a collections consultant and former research associate at Mystic Seaport, and founder and director of the Scrimshaw Forensics Laboratory.
 He has been a research fellow of the NHA since 2012.